 - COMLEX Steps 1 and 2 440 or above; Passing on COMLEX 2 Clinical Skills

 - Will consider application for students with Step 2 Scores pending

 - US citizens, permanent resident status (green card) holders, Employment Authorization Document (EAD) holders, Foreign Nationals with a valid Visa permitting employment with Baptist and J-1 Visa may be considered

-- Must have graduated from medical school within the past five years
+- Must have graduated from medical school within the past four years

 For more information, contact IMRes.GTR@bmhcc.org

 A native of Louisiana, Christopher Joseph LeBrun, MD is a board-certified physician specializing in nephrology.
 He earned his medical degree from the Tulane School of Medicine, followed by a residency and fellowship at Madigan Army Medical Center and Walter Reed Army Medical Center, respectively.

 Dr. LeBrun has treated patients in his private practice since 2005 while serving in key roles such as Medical Director and a staff nephrologist in Columbus, Miss.
 He has earned many awards and honors during his career, notably The Meritorious Service Medal received from the Madigan Army Medical Center and Internal Medicine Teacher of the Year 2005 from University of Mississippi Medical Center.
 He currently serves on the critical care committee and the ethics committee at Baptist Golden Triangle.

 A teacher and mentor since 1996 at several universities and medical centers, Dr. LeBrun continues to teach at Mississippi University for Women.
 A veteran, Dr. LeBrun served as a Major in the Army Medical Corps.